 Redfield, New York

 Redfield is a large and rural town in Oswego County, New York.
 The total area of the town is 93.4 square miles.
-Most of Redfield is forestland of the Adirondack Park.
-As of September of 2023, the town population was around 500.
+Most of Redfield is forestland of the Adirondack Park., the town population was around 500.
 Most residents live in the southern part of the town around the principal hamlet of Redfield.
 The other hamlets are Greenboro and Noble Shores.
 The town is located in the snowbelt and is known for its heavy snowfalls.
 In 2007, the town unofficially set a record when 141 inches of snow fell in just ten days.

 Traffic Tickets in Redfield